Example-Driven Intent Prediction with Observers: Conclusion

 \section{Conclusion}

-In order to enhance the generalizability of intent prediction models, we introduce (1) example-driven training and (2) observers.
-We attain SoTA results on three datasets in both the full data and the few shot setting.
-Furthermore, our proposed approach exhibits the ability to transfer to unseen intents and across datasets without any additional training, highlighting the generalizability of our approach.
-We carry out a probing experiment that shows the latent representations produced by observers to better capture the semantic information in the input.
+In order to enhance the generalizability of intent prediction models, we introduce (1) observers and (2) example-driven training.
+We attain SoTA results on three datasets in both full data and the few shot settings.
+Furthermore, our proposed approach exhibits the ability to transfer to unseen intents and across datasets without any additional training, highlighting its generalizability.
+We carry out a probing experiment that shows the representations produced by observers to better capture the semantic information in the input.

 There are several avenues for future work.
-(1) Example-driven training and observers can be extended beyond intent prediction to tasks like slot filling and dialog state tracking.
+(1) Observers and example-driven training can be extended beyond intent prediction to tasks like slot filling and dialog state tracking.
 (2) Since observers are disentangled from the attention graph, it is worth exploring whether it possible to force each of the observers to capture a \textit{ different} property of the input (i.e., intent, sentiment, domain, etc.).
-(3) Our mechanism for measuring sentence similarity in our example-driven formulation can be improved with more sophisticated techniques.
+(3) Our mechanism for measuring sentence similarity in our example-driven formulation can be improved.